lichtbaer/pbd-toolkit/docs/README_en.md

 The optional parameter `--stop-count` can be used to stop analyses after a specific number of files, e. g. for testing purposes.

+The program's language can be set via the environment variable `LANGUAGE` which accepts "de" and "en", "de" being the default.

-An example for a complete command line call would be: `python main.py --path /var/data-leak/ --outname "Big Data Leak" --ner --regex --whitelist stopwords.txt --stop-count 200`
+An example for a complete command line call would be: `LANGUAGE=en python main.py --path /var/data-leak/ --outname "Big Data Leak" --ner --regex --whitelist stopwords.txt --stop-count 200`

 Features
 ===============